 By socially contingent, I mean that our writing processes fit the rhetorical situation in which we find ourselves (see Chapter 2).
 If I'm tapping out a light-hearted text message to my sister Amanda, I'm not going to think too hard about the quality of what I'm typing.
 Sometimes one thoughtless draft gets the job done.
-But if you're planning to publish an important research document for other specialists who have high standards for research methods, data evidence, and writing quality, then you're going to use a thorough writing process, starting with research questions and ending with meticulous proofreading.
+But if you're planning to publish social science research for other social scientists who have high standards for research methods, data evidence, and writing quality, then you're going to use a thorough writing process, starting with research questions and ending with meticulous proofreading.
 The social situation in which we write influences our processes.